 Originally launched in 2005, Digital-Reefs is the UKs premier reefkeeping blog.
 As well as regular posts on a diverse range of subjects, subscribers can gain access to one of the largest online libraries dedicated to ornamental marine life through the site.
 Supported by numerous major aquatic companies and organisations, Digital-Reefs now attracts a global audience.

-Danilo Ronchi, aka DaniReef lives in Italy where he is hydraulic engineer, but starting from his love for reef aquarium and photography, he began to write about marine aquariums from 2006 and now it's publishing his first book on the subject.
+Danilo Ronchi, aka DaniReef lives in Italy where he is hydraulic engineer, but starting from his love for reef aquarium and photography, he began to write about marine aquariums from 2006 and now he's published his first book "Marine Aquarium".
 From 2007 Danilo writes on his blog danireef.com where publishes articles, pictures, product reviews, aquariums coverage, reportage and history of his tank.
 Now he's happy to be part of Reefs.com

 Originally launched in 2005, Digital-Reefs is the UKs premier reefkeeping blog.
 As well as regular posts on a diverse range of subjects, subscribers can gain access to one of the largest online libraries dedicated to ornamental marine life through the site.
 Supported by numerous major aquatic companies and organisations Digital-Reefs now attracts a global audience.